 In many ways, learning to have control over our breathing means learning to communicate with our own bodies.
 By mastering certain breathing practices, we are telling our bodies what we need from them.
 These signals alter their functions.

 When we are frightened, tense, uncomfortable, or overwhelmed, we breathe rapidly and shallowly through our mouths, triggering the sympathetic nervous system.
 This communication tells the body to allocate resources intended for our basic survival functions.

 To do this, we abandon the process of allocating resources to higher functions, such as deep focus.
 Instead, our resources work on self-protection.
-One of the ways that the body protects us from our own stress is to trigger our appetite and store fats, causing us to gain weight.
+One of the ways that the body protects us from our own stress response is to trigger our appetite and store fats, causing us to gain weight.
 We might also feel fatigued as our body attempts to save and store our energy.

 Our body understands our stress as a survival response.
-It doesn’t understand that in our modern world we may feel frequent stress when our lives are not in jeopardy.
+It doesn’t understand that in our modern world we may feel frequent stress responses when our lives are not in jeopardy.

 How Can Controlled Breathing Techniques Help Neutralize Stress?

 Breath training is able to combat chronic stress, anxiety, trauma, and phobias.
 Severe stress symptoms, such as panic attacks, force individuals to hyperventilate and reduce blood flow and oxygen carriage to the brain.
 This is because it relaxes minor physical tensions around the body that are associated with stress.